 Summary Paralegal in Canada

 Find key facts and figures about working as a paralegal.
-The following information is applicable to all Paralegal and related occupations (NOC 4211).
+The following information is applicable to all Paralegals and related occupations (NOC 42200).

 Paralegals prepare legal documents and conduct research to assist lawyers or other professionals.
 Independent paralegals provide legal services to the public as allowed by government legislation, or provide paralegal services on contract to law firms or other establishments.
+Justices of the peace administer oaths, issue subpoenas, summonses and warrants and perform other court-related duties such as conducting bail hearings.
 Notaries public administer oaths, take affidavits, sign legal documents and perform other activities according to the scope of their practice.
 Trademark agents advise clients on intellectual property matters.
 Paralegals are employed by law firms, by record search companies and in legal departments throughout the public and private sectors.
-Independent paralegals are usually self-employed.
-Notaries public are employed by government and in the public and private sectors or they may be self-employed.
-Trademark agents are employed
+Independent paralegals are usually

 College or apprenticeship